17 Captivating Books about Con Artists and Thieves

 the city of brass

-The City of Brass by S. A. Chakraborty
+Author: S. A. Chakraborty

 I read this book a few years ago when we first started the blog.
-This book was one of the books that got me back into reading YA fantasy, one of my favorite genres to read.
+This book was one of the books that got me back into reading fantasy, one of my favorite genres to read.

-Artemis Fowl by Eoin Colfer
+Author: Eoin Colfer

-He underestimates the power of the fairies because he thinks that he is the smartest.
 This fantasy book for tweens is perfect for anyone who wants to see the villain’s perspective and root for them as well.
 These are the perfect books for Percy Jackson fans.

 Thieves Gambit

-Thieves’ Gambit by Kayvion Lewis
+Author: Kayvion Lewis

-I saw this book and was totally intrigued and let me say that I was not at all disappointed by this book.
 Ross Quest is a thief.
-In fact, she is one of the best thieves in the world along with her mother and Aunt.
-But Ross wants a different life and makes a plan to leave and live her own life.
+She is one of the best thieves in the world, along with her mother and Aunt.
+But Ross wants a different life.
+She plans to leave and live her own life.

 When a job goes wrong and Ross’s mom is taken hostage, Ross must join in the Thieves’ gambit- a high-stakes heist against the best in the world to win the ultimate prize.
 Ross will have to decide if there is anyone she can trust.
-This book was definitely one of my favorite books of 2023.

 Mob Novels